jbdelete/UFDEV/Readme.md

 Follow this tuorial.

-1. You need to attach you name and email to this version so the remote knows who you are.
+1. You need to attach your name and email to this version so the remote knows who you are.
+2. Use the email address of your **GitHub account that you recieved the invite under**.
 1. Find
    **~/UFDEV/Contrib.md and open it in your editor**.
 3. Add the fllowing two lines, without the quotes.
 Use just your first name.\